chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/linear_solvers.rst

 * Step 1: Define a correction vector with a preconditioner :math:`d_i=\mathcal{M}^{-1} r_i`.

 * Step 1.1 (optional): Orthogonalized :math:`d_i` with the set of correction directions :math:`D` and normalized it.
-This helps the conditioning of the matrix used in step 5 but does not affect the convergence otherwise since the subspace defined by the set of vector :math:`D` is unchanged.
-To orthogonalized :math:`d_i` with the set of correction directions :math:`D`, we project :math:`d_i` over all the vectors in :math:`D` and remove the projected components of :math:`d_i`.
+This helps the conditioning of the matrix used in step 5 but does not affect the convergence otherwise since the subspace defined by the set of vector :math:`D` (including  :math:`d_i`) is unchanged.
+To orthogonalized :math:`d_i` with the set of correction directions :math:`D`, we project :math:`d_i` over all the vectors in :math:`D` and remove the resulting projected components from :math:`d_i`.

 * Step 2: Store the vector :math:`d_i` in the set of correction directions :math:`D`.